lingtalfi/Light_DeveloperWizard/doc/pages/task-details.md

 Add logDebug method
 -----------
-2020-07-20
+2020-07-20 -> 2020-07-23

 This task implements the [logDebug method convention](https://github.com/lingtalfi/Light_DeveloperWizard/blob/master/doc/pages/conventions.md#logdebug-method).

-- add a **logDebug** method to the service class if it doesn't have it already.
+- in the **service class**, add a **logDebug** method if it doesn't have it already.

-    The service class must be a [basic service](https://github.com/lingtalfi/Light_DeveloperWizard/blob/master/doc/pages/conventions.md#basic-service) otherwiser this task won't work properly.
+    The service class must be a [basic service](https://github.com/lingtalfi/Light_DeveloperWizard/blob/master/doc/pages/conventions.md#basic-service) otherwise this task won't work properly.
 In particular, make sure the service has the options property and setOptions method before you run this task.

-- add the **useDebug** option in the service config file if it's not already defined.
+- in the **service config file**, add the **useDebug** option if it's not already defined.
 It uses the service's setOptions method call to achieve that
-- add the hook to the [logger service](https://github.com/lingtalfi/Light_Logger), with a channel of **$serviceName.debug**, and which writes to the file **$appDir/log/$serviceName_debug.txt**
+- in the **service config file**, add the hook, if it doesn't exist already, to the [logger service](https://github.com/lingtalfi/Light_Logger), with a channel of **$serviceName.debug**, and which writes to the file **$appDir/log/$serviceName_debug.txt**